Brian Brake: Early life (1927–1945)

-Born in Wellington, New Zealand, Brake was the adopted son of John Samuel Brake and his wife Jennie Brake (née Chiplin).
+Born in Wellington, New Zealand, Brake was the adopted son of John (Jack) Samuel Brake and his wife Jennie Brake (née Chiplin).
 He was raised initially at Doyleston, before his father moved the family to Arthur's Pass, where his father owned the general store, and Christchurch, where he attended Christchurch Boys' High School.
 His early interest in photography was inspired by his aunt Isabel Brake, who exhibited with the Christchurch Photographic Society, and several of his older cousins.

 Early career in New Zealand (1945–1954)

-Brake trained with Wellington portrait photographer Spencer Digby from 1945.
-Three years later he joined Government filmmaking body the National Film Unit as an assistant cameraman.
+Brake trained with a portrait photographer from Wellington, Spencer Digby, in 1945.
+Three years later, he joined Government filmmaking body the National Film Unit as an assistant cameraman.
 Brake worked on 17 films at the Unit, mostly as a cameraman, occasionally as a director.
 Though Brake's skills with studio lighting were utilised, the majority of his work involved the NFU's heavy diet of scenic shorts, including a series of 'snow' films Brake filmed in the Southern Alps.
 Snows of Aorangi, one of three NFU films Brake directed, was the first New Zealand film nominated for an Academy Award, in the Best Short Subject (Live Action) category in 1958.
 It was beaten to the Oscar by James Algar's nature film Grand Canyon.